ZDB

 Photograph by Rute Magalhães taken during the filming of 'Presente Angolano, Tempo Mumuíla' (1979).

-Poster for ‘Presente Angolano, Tempo Mumuíla’ (1979), designed by Ruy Duarte de Carvalho based on a photograph by Rute Magalhães.
+Poster for ‘Presente Angolano, Tempo Mumuíla’ (1979), designed by Ruy Duarte based on a photograph by Rute Magalhães.

 Ruy Duarte and the crew during the filming of 'Presente Angolano, Tempo Mumuíla' (1979).
 Photograph by Rute Magalhães.